DC Semidefinite Programming and Cone Constrained DC Optimization: Theory and Local Search Methods: Introduction

-The second part of the paper is devoted to abstract cone constrained DC optimization problems.
-We obtain local optimality conditions for such problems in several different forms and present a detailed convergence analysis of the algorithms for solving cone constrained DC optimization problems proposed in \cite{LippBoyd}, thus providing a theoretical foundation for applications of the methods from \cite{LippBoyd}.
-We prove a global convergence of the convex-concave procedure (CCP)/DC Algorithm from \cite{LippBoyd} to a critical point of the problem under consideration and present a comprehensive analysis of a penalized version of this method.
-We obtain sufficient conditions for the exactness of the penalty subproblem, establish a global convergence of the penalty CCP to generalized critical points, and provide two types of sufficient conditions for a convergence of the penalty CCP to a feasible and critical point of a cone constrained DC optimization problem from an infeasible starting point.
-We also discuss why the penalty CCP might be superior to the non-penalized version of this method in the case when the feasible starting point is known.
+In the second part of the paper, we study convergence of the DCA for solving cone constrained DC optimization problems and its exact penalty version from \cite{LippBoyd}.
+Namely, we provide sufficient conditions for the convergence of both methods to a critical point of the problem under consideration.
+We also study the exact penalty property of the penalized convex subproblems of the second method and obtain two types of sufficient conditions for the convergence of this method to a feasible critical point of a cone constrained DC optimization problem from an infeasible starting point.
+In the end of the paper, we apply the exact penalty DCA to the problem of computing compressed modes for variational problems \cite{OzolinsLaiCaflischOsher} and the sphere packing problem on Grassmannian \cite{AbsilHosseini,DirrHelmkeLageman}, that has applications to multi-antenna channel communications \cite{GoharyDavidson,ZhengTse}.
+We present some interesting results of numerical experiments that support our theoretical observations on penalty updating rules and the overall performance of the method.
+For an interesting application of the algorithms discussed in this paper to multi-matrix principal component analysis see \cite{LippBoyd}.

 The paper is organized as follows.
-Order-theoretic and componentwise approaches to DC matrix valued functions are studied in Section~\ref{sect:DC_MatrixValued}, while a DC structure of the maximal eigenvalue of a nonlinear matrix-valued function is discussed in Section~\ref{sect:MaximalEigenvalue}.
-Section~\ref{sect:ConeConstrainedDC} is devoted to general cone constrained DC optimization problems.
-Local optimality conditions for such problems are obtained in Subsection~\ref{sect:OptimalityConditions}.
-A convergence analysis of the DC algorithm (the convex-concave procedure) for cone constrained DC optimization problems proposed by Lipp and Boyd \cite{LippBoyd} is presented in Subsection~\ref{sect:DCA}, while a detailed convergence analysis of the penalty convex-concave procedure from \cite{LippBoyd} is given in Subsections~\ref{sect:PenalizedCCP}--\ref{sect:TwoApproaches}.
-Finally, some auxiliary results on vector-valued convex mappings and convex multifunctions are collected in Subsection~\ref{sect:ConvexMappings}.
+Order-theoretic and componentwise approaches to DC matrix valued functions are studied in Section~\ref{sect:DC_MatrixValued}, while a DC structure of the maximal eigenvalue of a nonlinear matrix-valued mapping is discussed in Section~\ref{sect:MaximalEigenvalue}.
+Section~\ref{sect:ConeConstrainedDC} is devoted to the derivation of local optimality conditions for general cone constrained DC optimization problems.
+A convergence analysis of the DCA for cone constrained DC optimization problems is presented in Section~\ref{sect:DCA}, while a detailed analysis of the penalty convex-concave procedure (exact penal\-ty DCA) from \cite{LippBoyd} is given in Section~\ref{sect:PenalizedCCP}.
+Some results of numerical experiments are contained in Section~\ref{sect:NumerExperiments}.
+Finally, a primal-dual version of the exact penalty DCA is briefly discussed in the appendix.